Chair-of-Indefinite-Studies/libgdx-prototype/README.md

-# libgdx-prototype
+# libgdx Prototype

-A prototype to explore the libgdx framework
+A prototype to explore the libgdx framework.